Healx Study Identifies Eight Promising Targets for Validation

 The typical timeline for drug development and approval is well over a decade and most drugs fail before hitting the market.
 “Our translational research efforts have led to many new treatment targets through a process of rational drug discovery,” says Michael Tranfaglia, MD, Medical Director and Co-founder of FRAXA, “however, many of the treatments we have identified are still in development.”
 Researching drug targets, testing and optimization, clinical testing and approval all take time.
 All of this is designed to ensure the safety and effectiveness of new drugs.

 So how does FRAXA Research Foiundation accelerate the process?
 First, by supporting and coordinating basic and translational research to understand the molecular basis of the disease and rapidly discover new drug targets.
-Then by streamlining drug validation through the Fragile X Syndrome Drug Validation Initiative (FRAX-DVI) and sponsoring clinical trials.
+Then by streamlining drug validation through the FRAXA Drug Validation Initiative (FRAXA-DVI) and sponsoring clinical trials.

 Still, families struggling with fragile X need treatments now.